Antonio Vélez Alvarado: Puerto Rican Nationalist Party

 Puerto Rico never gained its independence, instead it was annexed by the United States under the terms of the Treaty of Paris of 1898, ratified on December 10, 1898, which put an end to the Spanish–American War.

 Because of his business obligations in New York, Vélez Alvarado was unable to return to Puerto Rico until 1917.
 Upon his return, he joined the Puerto Rican Union Party headed by Antonio R. Barceló, which advocated the independence of Puerto Rico.

-By 1919, Vélez Alvarado together with José Coll y Cuchí felt that the Union Party wasn't doing enough for the cause of Puerto Rico and together with some followers departed from the party and formed the Nationalist Association of Puerto Rico in San Juan.
+By 1919, Vélez Alvarado together with José Coll y Cuchí felt that the Union Party was not doing enough for the cause of Puerto Rico and together with some followers departed from the party and formed the Nationalist Association of Puerto Rico in San Juan.
 During that time, there were two other organizations that were pro-independence, the Nationalist Youth and the Independence Association.
 On September 17, 1922, the three political organizations joined forces and formed the Puerto Rican Nationalist Party.
 Coll y Cuchi was elected president, José S. Alegría (father of Ricardo Alegría) vice-president and Vélez Alvarado was elected to the Supreme Counsel of the party.

 Legacy

-The President of the Puerto Rican Nationalist Party, Pedro Albizu Campos, was among those who were present when Vélez Alvarado died on January 16, 1948, in his home in Manati.
-Vélez Alvarado is buried in the "Antiguo Cementerio Municipal" of his hometown.
+The President of the Puerto Rican Nationalist Party, Pedro Albizu Campos, was among those who were present when Vélez Alvarado died on January 16, 1948, in his home in Manatí.
+Vélez Alvarado is buried in the "Antiguo Cementerio Municipal" in Manatí, Puerto Rico.
 In the Plaza de la Historia, located in the Calle (Street) Patriota Pozo of Manati, there is a bronze bust of Vélez Alvarado.
 The Government of Puerto Rico honored his memory by naming a public school in Manati the "Antonio Velez Alvarado School".